 PCOS stands for Polycystic ovary syndrome.
 It is a hormonal disorder.
 Women of reproductive age will get affected by this disease.
 Polycystic ovary syndrome will lead to irregular periods and excess secretion of male hormones called androgen.

 PCOS will cause diabetes and heart-oriented disease.
-During the first mensural period, the Polycystic will develop, or it develops later by weight gain.
+During the first mensural period, the Polycystic will develop or develop later by weight gain.
 Irregular periods, excess androgen, and polycystic ovaries are the signs or symptoms of PCOS.

-You need to consult the doctor for abnormal periods, or no periods.
+You need to consult the doctor for abnormal periods or no periods.
 The excess secretion of a male hormone called androgen will also be a sign of PCOS.
-In PCOS conditions, the ovaries get enlarged than their normal size, which causes irregular periods or infertility in women.
+In PCOS conditions, the ovaries get enlarged more than their normal size, which causes irregular periods or infertility in women.

 There are many reasons for PCOS.
-In particular excess insulin secretion, low-grade inflammation, hereditary and excess androgen are the major reasons.
-In PCOS condition, your pancreas secretes more amount of insulin which cause diabetes.
+In particular excess insulin secretion, low-grade inflammation, and hereditary and excess androgen are the major reasons.
+In the PCOS condition, your pancreas secretes more amount of insulin which causes diabetes.

 Excess insulin also increases the level of male hormones.
 It also causes trouble with ovulation.
 The low-grade inflammation will cause heart and blood vessel problems.
 The excess secretion of male hormones causes hirsutism.